Operational quantum theory without predefined time: Results

 Consider an experiment performed in some region of space-time.
 It consists of a set of classical events, such as the settings of the devices used and the outcomes they produce.
 The events in such an experiment may be correlated with events in other experiments taking place elsewhere.
 Intuitively, such correlations are mediated through some information carriers, or \textit{systems}.
 For example, there may be correlations due to the fact that the different experiments involve measurements on systems that are correlated as a result of an event in the past, or due to the fact that some experiments take place in the past of others and there is a transfer of information from the former to the latter via certain systems.
 The very notion of system can be thought of as a formalization of the idea of a means through which the correlations between separate experiments are established.
-This notion of information exchange can be made precise in the circuit framework for operational probabilistic theories, of which quantum theory in its usual form can be seen as a special case.
-In this section, we review the main ideas of the circuit framework, following the expositions of Chiribella, D'Ariano, and Perinotti \cite{CDP2, CDP} and Hardy \cite{Hardy2}.
+This notion of information exchange can be made precise in the circuit framework for operational probabilistic theories (OPTs) \cite{HardyCircuit,CDP2} (see Fig.~\ref{circuit}), of which quantum theory in its usual form can be seen as a special case.